History of Jewelry Course

 READ

-Van Dell Corporation History Of Van Dell Jewelry
+History Of Navaho Jewelry

 One of the key benefits of studying the history of jewelry is gaining a deeper understanding of how jewelry has been used to communicate social, religious, and personal meanings throughout history.
 For example, in ancient Egypt, jewelry was not only a symbol of wealth and status but also had religious significance, with certain pieces being worn for protection or as talismans.
 Similarly, in medieval Europe, specific types of jewelry were associated with nobility and heraldry, reflecting familial lineage and power.